Lofexidine Patient Tips

 - It is initially given four times a day.
 Doses may decrease as your withdrawal symptoms improve.
 The dosage you are prescribed depends on your kidney or liver function and other additional medical conditions or medications you take.

-- Do not drink alcohol, drive or operate machinery, or perform hazardous activities while you are taking this medicine.
+- Do not drink alcohol, drive, operate machinery or perform potentially hazardous activities until you know how lofexidine affects you.

 - Withdrawing from the effects of opioids is not easy.
 Lofexidine will help relieve some of the symptoms associated with opioid withdrawal such as feeling sick, aches and pains, sweating, and a pounding heart but should be used in addition to a comprehensive treatment program for opioid use disorder.
 Make sure you follow all recommendations from your healthcare provider.

 - This medicine can drop your blood pressure and slow your heartbeat which may make you feel dizzy or pass out.
-If you are feeling like you might faint all the time, talk to your doctor right away.
 Be careful when moving from lying down to sitting up or standing position.
-If you feel yourself beginning to faint or feeling dizzy or lightheaded while on lofexidine, lie down until the feeling passes.
+If you feel yourself beginning to faint or feeling dizzy or lightheaded while on lofexidine, lie or sit down until the feeling passes and call your doctor right away.
+Carefully rise from sitting or lying positions.
+If you are feeling like you are dizzy, lightheaded or might faint all the time, do not take your next dose of lofexidine until you have talked to your doctor.

 - Keep hydrated by drinking plenty of water.
-Do not allow yourself to become dehydrated or overheated while taking lofexidine because it may make the side effects worse.
+Do not allow yourself to become dehydrated or overheated while taking lofexidine because it may make the side effects (like low blood pressure or fainting) worse.

-- Do not stop taking lofexidine suddenly.
+- Do not stop taking lofexidine suddenly unless instructed by your doctor.
 This may cause a marked increase in blood pressure and symptoms may include diarrhea, insomnia (trouble sleeping), anxiety, chills, increased sweating, and pain in your fingers and toes.
 Lofexidine needs to be slowly stopped over time and you should talk to your doctor about this.

-- This medicine may interact with several other medications that also lower blood pressure, cause sleepiness, or slow your heart rate.
-Tell your doctor about all the medications you take before starting lofexidine treatment.
+- This medicine may interact with other medications that also lower blood pressure, cause sleepiness, or slow your heart rate.
+Tell your doctor and pharmacist about all the medications you take before starting lofexidine treatment.

-- Tell your doctor if you are breastfeeding or pregnant because lofexidine may not be suitable for you.
+- Tell your doctor if you are breastfeeding, pregnant, or plan to become pregnant because lofexidine may not be suitable for you.

 6. Response and effectiveness